-Many of the key urban renewal areas, in particular the Green Square Urban Renewal Project will create large additional parks and open spaces, adding to additional renewal and maintenance costs.
-Gunyama Park and nearby Aquatic and Recreation Centre is an example.
-Major refurbishments of Hyde Park, Belmore Park and Perry Park are planned in the medium to long term and are included in the Long Term Financial Plan.
-Recent developments on a number of new and renewed assets in Green Square were completed in the past 12-24 months.
+Many of the key urban renewal areas, in particular the Green Square Urban Renewal Project will create large additional parks and open spaces, adding to future renewal and maintenance requirements.
+Gunyama Park and nearby Aquatic and Recreation Centre are examples.
+Major refurbishments of Eddie Ward Park, Green Park, Hyde Park, Belmore Park, Alexendria Park and Waterloo Park are planned in the medium to long term and are included in the Long Term Financial Plan.

-There is a continual increase in the number of street trees, streetscapes and traffic treatments being developed as part of the Greening Sydney program, cycleway, and various other road and footway renewal programs.
+There is a continual increase in the number of street trees, streetscapes and traffic treatments being developed as part of the Greening Sydney program, cycleway, and various other road and Footpath renewal programs.
 Additional assets and technologies are being developed to manage storm water harvesting.
 Resourcing to support, manage, and maintain these assets will be required in future years.

-The development of synthetic sports fields within the City will present a new asset type that will require new approaches to maintenance of those assets and associated facilities
+The development of synthetic sports fields within the City will present a new asset type that will require new approaches to maintenance of those assets and associated facilities.

-Playground equipment, softfall, shade sails and associated infrastructure require replacement and minor upgrade works to ensure that identified playgrounds remain safe and fit for use, minimising risk to the City and providing increased amenity for children and their carers.
-The program for replacement of playgrounds is determined following a report from an external playground assessor itemising the remaining useful life for each playground.
+Playground equipment, softfall, shade sails and associated infrastructure require replacement and minor upgrade works to ensure that playgrounds remain safe and fit for use, minimising risk to the City and providing increased amenity for children and their carers.
+The program for replacement of playgrounds is determined based on advice from an external playground assessor itemising the remaining useful life for each playground.